By entering the Queensland Training Awards, you agree to abide by the following conditions of entry:

 All finalists are required to attend the regional, state and national awards presentation ceremonies, if applicable, as presence for the announcement of the winner is mandatory.

-Shortlisted finalists must be available for telephone interviews to be held 1-16 May 2017 and 1-10 August 2017.
-If there are legitimate inflexible plans, this must be communicated to the QTA team prior to 25 April.
+Shortlisted finalists must be available for telephone interviews to be held in the first two weeks of May 2018 and August 2018.
+If there are legitimate inflexible plans, this must be communicated to the Queensland Training Awards team prior to 27 April 2018.
 If this is not communicated, there is a high chance that the nomination will not be able to progress.

-Winners of the 2017 Queensland Training Awards aligned categories will be nominated by Queensland for the 2017 Australian Training Awards.
-All nominations for the Australian Training Awards will be considered by the Australian Training Awards judging panels, and finalists for each award category will be required to attend the 2017 Australian Training Awards finalists week (dates to be announced) and presentation ceremony in Canberra in November 2017.
+Winners of the 2018 Queensland Training Awards aligned categories will be nominated by Queensland for the 2018 Australian Training Awards.
+All nominations for the Australian Training Awards will be considered by the Australian Training Awards judging panels, and finalists for each award category will be required to attend the 2018 Australian Training Awards finalists week (dates to be announced) and presentation ceremony in Sydney in November 2018.

 By applying, all applicants to the Queensland Training Awards agree that all non-confidential details from their nominations, photographs and recordings can be used online, in any broadcast and print or social media and in a range of publicity and promotional materials by the Queensland Government.